Master Grammar of Any Language with Deliberate Practice

 As my beloved Hungarian proverb puts it:

 “If you have one ass you can’t sit on two horses” .

-You should only pay attention to the correct use of the given piece of grammar..
-If it happens that you make some other mistakes along the way – so be it.
+You should only pay attention to the correct use of the given piece of grammar.
+If you make some other mistakes along the way – so be it.

 If you devote your full attention to using one grammar construction correctly, you won’t even notice other mistakes.
-This is how our attention works.
+It is how our attention works.

-Here is a great video which exemplifies this phenomenon.
+Here is a great video that exemplifies this phenomenon.